BuZZ-T/lightwait/README.md

 <a name="transmitter"></a>
 ## Transmitter

 A lightwait-transmitter receives are color code (which may include a blink code) and sends this information to the presenter.
 As the presenter may be a <u>different hardware device</u>, the transmitter establishes and handles the communication stream to its presenter.
 A transmitter may support more than one presenter and therefore more than one communication stream.
+The default port for TCP and UDP based connections is: 3030

 Use a transmitter of the programming language of your choice as base of your own trigger.